For the chants of any given week, see: BoWZ Westchester Chant Schedule

 3. THE FUNDAMENTALS OF ZEN

-Narrated by Helen Cortes, assistant teacher at Maria Kannon Zen Center in Dallas.
+Helen Cortes, assistant teacher at Maria Kannon Zen Center in Dallas, narrates this unpacking of fundamentals for Zen practice.

 4. THE THREE FRUITS OF ZEN